LCAD-UFES/dgfann_lcad/README.md

 ## New experiment for Velocity

 We made an additional experiment to attenuate the difference between the neural net predictions and the values measured by the car's velocity sensors.
-In this experiment, we added the 2510 first samples from 2014/08/02 to training dataset used in [1] (new training dataset showed in Fig. 17) and run the dgfann again to find the neural network configuration.
+In this experiment, we added the 2510 first samples from 2014/08/02 to training dataset (showed in Fig. 17) used in [1] and run the dgfann again to find the neural network configuration.

 |[![alt text](datasets/new_datasets/plots/new_exp/Velocity_train_paper_dataset-800x600.png)](datasets/new_datasets/plots/new_exp/Velocity_train_paper_dataset.png)|
 :-------------: